Diocese of Hong Kong: History

-Prefecture Apostolic
+Prefecture apostolic

-In 1841 Pope Gregory XVI created a Prefecture Apostolic comprising "Hong Kong with the surrounding six leagues" independent from the Diocese of Macau, but under the authority of the Bishop of Macau.
+In 1841 Pope Gregory XVI created a prefecture apostolic comprising "Hong Kong with the surrounding six leagues" independent from the Diocese of Macau, but under the authority of the bishop of Macau.
 Given the alarming rate of illness and death among British soldiers, the initial need for the establishment of the prefecture was the spiritual care of the British (Irish Catholic) soldiers stationed in the newly established colony.

-Theodore Joset, a Swiss diocesan priest, and former Procurator of the mission at Macau, became the first Prefect Apostolic.
+Theodore Joset, a Swiss diocesan priest, and former procurator of the mission at Macau, became the first prefect apostolic.
 In 1842, at the junction of Pottinger Street and Wellington Street, he laid the foundation stone for the first Catholic church in Hong Kong.
 It was dedicated to the Immaculate Conception.

-Following Joset's death in 1842, Anthony Feliciani O.F.M. became Prefect Apostolic of Hong Kong.
+Following Joset's death in 1842, Anthony Feliciani became Prefect Apostolic of Hong Kong.
 The St. Francis Xavier Chapel, for Catholic faithful in the Wan Chai area was founded in 1845.
 Feliciani coordinated the mission work in China, and made substantial purchases of land in the Starstreet Precinct, the earliest burial ground assigned by the Hong Kong Government for the non-Chinese population.

 The prefecture functioned much as a mission, but was intended from its inception to become a diocese.
 In the first ten years, the missionaries built churches, schools, a seminary, and institutions for the sick, elderly, and orphans.
-In response to the request of Prefect Apostolic Monsignor Augustin Forcade, four Sisters of Saint Paul of Chartres arrived in Hong Kong on 12 September 1848.
+In response to the request of Prefect Apostolic Théodore-Augustin Forcade, four Sisters of Saint Paul of Chartres arrived in Hong Kong on 12 September 1848.
 The Sisters first task was to establish a home for unwanted babies, mostly girls, abandoned.

 In 1858, the first missionaries, members of the Seminary of Foreign Missions of Milan (now PIME) arrived; they were designated to take over the administration of the mission in time.
 They set about enlarging the cathedral, which, however, burnt down on 18 October 1859.
 It was rebuilt and blessed on 18 March 1860.

-By 1860, the physical territory had spread well beyond the initial six league (unit)s surrounding Hong Kong to include the San On District (新安縣), the Kowloon Peninsula, Sai Kung Peninsula, and Nam Tau.
+By 1860, the physical territory had spread well beyond the initial six leagues surrounding Hong Kong to include the San On District (新安縣), the Kowloon Peninsula, Sai Kung Peninsula, and Nam Tau.